cviebrock/eloquent-taggable/README.md

 2. Publish the configuration file:

     ```sh
-    php artisan vendor:publish --provider="Cviebrock\EloquentTaggable\ServiceProvider"
+    php artisan vendor:publish --provider="Cviebrock\EloquentTaggable\ServiceProvider" --tag "config"
     ```

+3. Publish the migrations:

+    ```sh
+    php artisan vendor:publish --provider="Cviebrock\EloquentTaggable\ServiceProvider" --tag "migrations"
+    ```

+If you modify the migrations, keep in mind that you can add more fields, but shouldn't remove any existing ones.

+Also note that if you want to change the table names used for the package, this should be done in the configuration file (under the `tables` key).

-3. Finally, use artisan to run the migration to create the required tables:
+4. Finally, use artisan to run the migration to create the required tables:

     ```sh
     composer dump-autoload